massquantity/LibRecommender/README.md

 + A hybrid recommender system, which allows user to use either collaborative-filtering or content-based features or both.

-+ Low memory usage, automatically convert categorical features to sparse representation.
++ Low memory usage, automatically convert categorical and multi-value categorical features to sparse representation.

 + Support training for both explicit and implicit datasets, and negative sampling can be used for implicit dataset.